datahub-project/datahub/docs/docker/development.md

 this takes way too long for development.
 It has to copy the entire repo to each image and rebuild it there.

 The `docker-compose.dev.yml` file bypasses this problem by mounting binaries, startup scripts, and other data to special, slimmed down images (of which the Dockerfile is usually defined in `<service>/debug/Dockerfile`).
-Mounts work both ways, so they should also try to mount log directories on the container, so that they are easy to read on your local machine without needing to inspect the running container (especially if the app crashes and the container stops!).

 We highly recommend you just invoke the `docker/dev.sh` script we've included.
 It is pretty small if you want to read it to see what it does, but it ends up using our `docker-compose.dev.yml` file.